aeyobd/dwarfs/thesis/extra_density.md

 ## Possible biases in *Gaia*-derived density profiles {#sec:density_extra}

 We now discuss potential biases in J+24's algorithm for *Gaia* data.
 We then test how these biases may influence density profiles.
 In all cases, density profiles converge within $R_{\rm ell} \approx 60\,{\rm arcmin}$, where background contamination begins to dominate.

+**Likelihood misspecification**.
+The J+24 likelihoods may be misspecified.
+Particularly, the CMD model is simple and does not account for, e.g., the expected number of stars on various parts of the isochrone and assume the galaxy is a single population.
+In this case, the probabilities likely do not reflect true membership probabilities.

 **Spatial likelihood.** Since J+24 include a spatial likelihood, the resulting density profiles risk "double fitting"---the same spatial distribution of stars informs the membership catalogue and the subsequent density profiles.
 If the spatial likelihood misrepresents the underlying satellite structure, then the density profiles may be biased towards the assumed shape.